edsonayllon/eth2.0-call21-notes/README.md

 * That would be something to ensure it is production ready.

 **Mike Goelzer**:
-* Fair point, there are some features that Ethereum 2 cares about that are part of the system, IPFS isn't really battle testing them.
+* Fair point, there are some features that Ethereum 2 cares about that are part of the system, IPFS isn't battle testing them.

 **Raúl Kripalani**:
 * For the record, I think the IPFS team would be super happy to intake Gossip Sub and to add an experimental flag to enable it, just like the Go IPFS project has done and even conduct interoperability testing out in the wild, with IPFS and Gossip Sub enabled on both Go and JS.